Am I being bullied? 3 types of bullying adults face

 - increased tiredness

 - keeping things to themselves

 - becoming irritable, snappy or short-tempered

-- an increase in their number of sick days, time off, or cancelled plans
+- an increase in sick days, time off, or cancelled plans

 - frequent headaches